mlbridge/mlbridge.github.io/README.md

 ## The ML Bridge Middleware

-The middleware is a Python Flask Server that contains the pre-trained Convolutional Neural Network.The Middleware receives the domain name queried as well as the IP address of the machine used to query that particular domain name, as a JSON message, via HTTP POST requests from the ML Bridge Plugin.
+The Middleware is a Python Flask Server that contains the pre-trained Convolutional Neural Network.The Middleware receives the domain name queried as well as the IP address of the machine used to query that particular domain name, as a JSON message, via HTTP POST requests from the ML Bridge Plugin.